How the Tonga volcano generated a shock wave around the world

 1-min CG lightning plot of #Tonga eruption pic.twitter.com/Dt0exOhvG7— William Churchill (@ChurchillWx) January 15, 2022

-Within six hours of its initial blast, the ash and smoke plume from Hunga Tonga covered an area larger than New England.
+Within six hours of the initial blast, the ash and smoke plume from Hunga Tonga covered an area larger than New England.
 Though night had fallen, the plume would have been thick enough to extinguish the sun.
 Static discharges within the plume, which towered twice as high as Earth’s most fierce thunderstorms, yielded prolific barrages of volcanic lightning.

 Lightning detection networks and satellites tallied more than 60,000 strikes in 15 minutes following the volcano’s initial blast, corresponding to nearly 70 lightning strikes per second.
 Few, if any, conventional thunderstorms could compare.